 New paradigms in trauma transfusion require prompt delivery of plasma in increased amounts.
 This has led blood banks to start using group A plasma instead of AB in these emergency settings.
 But, is the practice safe?

 Over the last ten years or so, the world of trauma transfusion has undergone nothing short of a revolution.
 We’ve heard all about the famous “1:1:1” ratio of platelets to plasma to red cells that has become standard practice in massive trauma transfusion (described in BBGuy Essentials episodes 007 and 033).
 One of the dirty little secrets of this whole situation is that we are using more plasma than before (shown in published studies).
-With more demand comes more demand for group AB plasma, in particular, since AB has traditionally been considered the “universal” plasma component to give when you don’t know someone’s ABO type.
+With more overall demand comes more demand for group AB plasma, in particular, since AB has traditionally been considered the “universal” plasma component to give when you don’t know someone’s ABO type.
 However, since AB donors only make up about 4% of our donor pool, keeping up can be a struggle!

 Group A to the Rescue?